This is my presentation about threat intelligence at B33F H4CK1NG in May 2024, which is the book club under B33F 50μP CTF team.

 image

-Actually it’s SonicWall SSL-VPN 8.0.0.0 RCE via ShellShock exploit.
+Actually the payload is SonicWall SSL-VPN 8.0.0.0 RCE via ShellShock exploit.

 This is the dropped script: